Topography optimization for enhancing microalgal growth in raceway ponds: Introduction

+Several experimental campaigns~\cite{Mendoza2013, Prussi2014} have shown that in straight sections \Comus{of} the raceway, the flow is not disturbed (which was further confirmed by CFD modelling~\cite{Hreiz2014, Inostroza2021}).
+Therefore, in these regions, despite turbulent dispersion, mixing is relatively poor.
+This mixing is mainly induced locally by the paddle wheel and, to a lesser extent, by the bends.
+The recent study of~\cite{Inostroza2021} confirms this finding, i.e., the turbulence is mainly generated near the paddle wheel and close to the surface.

+We therefore focus on the main part of the raceway, outside the paddle-wheel area, and assume laminar flux.
+We study how to improve productivity in this part by modifying the bottom topography.
+This enables us to discuss the common belief that some specific topographies can bring more light to the algae in lower parts of the raceway, since cells get closer to the surface when reaching peaks in these topographies.

-This approach enables us to formulate an optimization problem where the raceway topography is designed to maximize the productivity.
-For this problem, we present an adjoint-based optimization scheme which includes the constraints associated to the shallow water regime.
-On the contrary to a widespread belief, we prove that the flat topography is optimal in a periodic case for productivity in laminar regime.
-However, non-trivial topographies can be obtained in other contexts, e.g., when an extra mixing strategy is included in the model.
-Note that in the examples considered in our numerical tests such topographies only slightly improved the biomass production.
+Let us detail our approach.
+We first introduce a coupled model to represent the growth of algae in a one-dimensional (1D) raceway pond, accounting for the light that they receive.
+This model is obtained by combining the Han photosynthesis equations with a hydrodynamic law based on the Saint--Venant system.
+This first step enables us to formulate an optimization problem in which the topography of the raceway is designed to maximize productivity.
+We then use an adjoint-based optimization scheme to include the constraints associated with the Saint--Venant regime.
+We prove that the flat topography satisfies the first-order optimality systems in a periodic case, focusing on the fraction of the raceway in laminar regime.
+However, non-trivial topographies can be obtained in other contexts, e.g., when the periodic assumption is removed or when the mixing device is accounted for in conjunction with the bottom topography.
+Numerical simulations show that a combination of turbulence-induced mixing and non-flat topographies can slightly increase biomass production.
+However, enhancing the turbulence by mixing significantly increases productivity and is definitely the most efficient approach~\cite{Bernard03170481, Bernard02970756}, even if more energy is dissipated in this process.

 The outline of the paper is as follows.
-In Section 2, we present the biological and hydrodynamic models underlying our coupled model.
-In Section 3, we describe the optimization problem and a corresponding numerical optimization procedure.
-Section 4 is devoted to the numerical results obtained with our approach.
-We conclude in Section 5 with some perspectives opened by this work.
+In Section~\ref{sec:model}, we present the biological and hydrodynamical models underlying our coupled system.
+In Section~\ref{sec:opti}, we describe the optimization problem and a corresponding numerical optimization procedure.
+Section~\ref{sec:num} is devoted to the numerical results obtained with our approach.
+We then conclude with some perspectives opened up by this work.